vuhnger/qpa/drone-path-otimalization/README.md

 # Introduction

-`Motion planning` plans the state sequence of the robot without conflict between the start and goal.
+`Motion planning` plans the state sequence of the drone without conflict between the start and goal.

 `Motion planning` mainly includes `Path planning` and `Trajectory planning`.